 It’s been a long time coming, but years of wishing I finally got my old Canon converted to IR.
-The old EOS 20D had serious back focusing problems, Canon refused to services it and since these models did not come with focus micro-adjust capability of any kind, the only option I had left was to send it to a 3rd party shop.
+The old EOS 20D had serious back focusing problems, Canon refused to service it and since these models did not come with focus micro-adjust capability of any kind, the only option I had left was to send it to a third-party shop.
 That’s where I had realized that the amount it would take to have it serviced would not be much less than a conversion, which includes focus calibration.
 I decided to opt for the 590nm super color filter, which provides superb flexibility and with some PP allows to mimic the other filters.

 The folks at LifePixel did an excellent job, calibrated the camera to my own Canon 50m f/1.8 lens, and their proprietary Super Color filter does wonders.
-Of course, it is middle of winter here and apart from frozen grass there is no greenery nearby for me to do proper test shots.
+Of course, it is the middle of winter here and apart from frozen grass there is no greenery nearby for me to do proper test shots.
 I’ll have to wait until the spring, but even in winter, IR is an excellent choice for black and white photography.
 I took the camera for a spin around downtown Chicago using a Rokinon 16mm f/2.0 fully manual lens, which I found for cheap on eBay.

 Here is how the picture came straight out of the camera with lens correction applied: